 Integrated inside the facility are the latest best practices for disease control, odor control, and acoustics to promote health, reduce stress, and create a calming environment for both animals and people.
 The Center includes expanded spaces for dogs small and large, domesticated cats, feral cats, small mammals like rabbits, and exotics like geckos.
-A new pet clinic with a separate entrance is also part the new Animal Services Center, specifically for animals residing at the Center.
+A new animal clinic with a separate entrance is also part the new Center, specifically for animals residing at the Center.
 The new Center also includes a small store inside the lobby, called Retails which sells items for adoptive owners, and products specifically branded by the Placer County Animal Services Center.

 Placer County Animal Services Center is certified LEED Gold by the USGBC.